Take a Hike!

 Minehead guided walks

 Join one of the experienced local guides to discover the hidden stories of Minehead and hear history and folklore, myths and legends, shipwrecks and smugglers, people and places all brought to life by enthusiastic guides.
-All walks depart from Minehead Information Centre at 10.30 am, exploring the history of the town.
+Pre-arranged dates are available during the summer or tours can be arranged on demand.

 Short walks around Minehead